jonthorell/PirateIsland/README.md

 data = {
-        "brief": "You are the top of a cliff.", "verbose": "Long description",
+        "brief": "You are the top of a cliff.",
+		# Short description of the location.
+Shown when
+		# player re-visits a place
+        "verbose": "Long description",
+		# Long description of the location.
+		# Shown on first visit or when player uses the verb look
         "outdoors": True,
+		# Is the location outdoors?
+		# It never got used in this game but the intention at first
+		# was to have some random events happening only when the
+		# player is outdoors.
+		# Left it in place in case I want to add it later on
         "visited": False,
+		# Has the player visited the place before?
+Used to
+		# determine if brief or verbose should be printed
         "east": 0,
+		# Value 0: player can not go that way
+		# Value >0: if going east, move to that
+		# location
         "west": 0,
         "south": 6,
         "north": 0,